Severe Weather Statement issued for Somerset by NWS - NewsBreak

-Effective: 2022-05-22 17:46:00 EDT Expires: 2022-05-22 18:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-In addition to hail and damaging winds, frequent cloud to ground lightning is occurring with some of these storms.
-Move indoors immediately.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Hunterdon; Mercer The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Southern Hunterdon County in northwestern New Jersey Western Mercer County in central New Jersey Central Montgomery County in southeastern Pennsylvania Bucks County in southeastern Pennsylvania * Until 630 PM EDT. * At 545 PM EDT, severe thunderstorms were located along a line extending from near Pleasant Valley to Perkasie to near Lansdale, moving east at 35 mph.
-HAZARD...60 mph wind gusts and penny size hail.
+Effective: 2022-05-22 15:35:00 EDT Expires: 2022-05-22 16:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Frederick; Montgomery The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Northwestern Montgomery County in central Maryland Southwestern Frederick County in north central Maryland Northeastern Loudoun County in northern Virginia * Until 415 PM EDT. * At 334 PM EDT, a severe thunderstorm was located over Point Of Rocks, or 9 miles southwest of Harry Grove Stadium, moving east at 15 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to roofs, siding, trees, and power lines is possible. * Locations impacted include Trenton, Ewing, Lansdale, Quakertown, Perkasie, Doylestown, Byram, Hatboro, Souderton, Bedminster, Flemington, Chalfont, Tinicum, Hatfield, Clinton, Pennington, New Hope, Yardley, Newtown and Dublin.
-This includes the following highways Northeast Extension between mile markers 26 and 32.
-Interstate 78 in New Jersey between mile markers 16 and 17.
-Interstate 295 in New Jersey between mile markers 72 and 76.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Damaging winds will cause some trees and large branches to fall.
+This could injure those outdoors, as well as damage homes and vehicles.
+Roadways may become blocked by downed trees.
+Localized power outages are possible.
+Unsecured light objects may become projectiles. * Locations impacted include Frederick, Harry Grove Stadium, Ballenger Creek, Brunswick, Braddock Heights, New Market, Point Of Rocks, Linganore-Bartonsville, Adamstown, Jefferson, Buckeystown, Monrovia, Rosemont, Ijamsville, Doubs, Park Mills, Petersville, Tuscarora and Taylorstown.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0